nexthop-ai/garm-provider-cloudstack/README.md

     --os-type linux \
     --os-arch amd64 \
     --enabled=true \
-    --flavor small \
+    --flavor g1.medium \
-    --image <template-name-or-id> \
+    --image gha-runner-ubuntu-2404 \
     --min-idle-runners 0 \
     --repo <REPO_OR_ORG_ID> \
     --tags cloudstack,linux \
     --provider-name cloudstack
 ```

-The exact values for `--flavor` and `--image` depend on how your CloudStack installation maps templates and service offerings.
+The `--flavor` and `--image` options accept either names or UUIDs:

+- `--flavor`: Maps to the CloudStack **service offering** (compute size).
+If a name is provided, it will be resolved to a UUID at VM creation time.
+- `--image`: Maps to the CloudStack **template** (OS image).
+If a name is provided, it will be resolved to a UUID at VM creation time.

+If `--flavor` or `--image` are not specified, the provider falls back to the defaults from the config file (`service_offering` and `template`).

 The provider will tag created instances with the controller and pool identifiers so that they can be discovered and cleaned up.

 ## Extra specs